 The slices are described in more detail below.
 The fund flow will be implemented at the consensus-rule layer, by sending the corresponding ZEC to the designated address(es) for each block.
 This Dev Fund will end at the second halving (unless extended/modified by a future ZIP).

-This slice of the Dev Fund will flow to ZF, to be used at its discretion for any purpose within its mandate to support Zcash and financial privacy, including: development, education, supporting community communication online and via events, gathering community sentiment, and awarding external grants for all of the above.
+This slice of the Dev Fund will flow as charitable contributions from the Zcash Community to ZF, to be used at its discretion for any purpose within its mandate to support financial privacy and the Zcash platform, including: development, education, supporting community communication online and via events, gathering community sentiment, and awarding external grants for all of the above, subject to the requirements of Section 501(c)(3).
+The ZF slice will be treated as a charitable contribution from the Community to support these educational, charitable, and scientific purposes.

 This slice of the Dev Fund is intended to fund independent teams entering the Zcash ecosystem, to perform major ongoing development (or other work) for the public good of the Zcash ecosystem, to the extent that such teams are available and effective.